FIRST WORLD WAR LIVERPOOL

 Burutu Passengers Lost

-The details of passengers losses have been taken from the register of deceased passengers, the entry for the Burutu was completed in January 1919, presumably to give some time for the recovery of bodies and confirmation of identities of survivors and casualties.
+The details of passengers losses have been taken in the first instance from the register of deceased passengers, the entry for the Burutu was completed in January 1919, presumably to give some time for the recovery of bodies and confirmation of identities of survivors and casualties.
+This gave 80 names.